Grist-Data-Desk/ira-tracker/METHODOLOGY.md

 - Department of Energy (DOE)
 - Department of Interior (DOI)
 - Environmental Protection Agency (EPA)
-- National Oceanic and Atmospheric Administration (NOAA)
+- National Oceanic and Atmospheric Administration (NOAA), and
 - US Bureau of Reclamation (USBR)

 ### Deduplication Process

 #### A. Feature Extraction
-For each project, the following key identifiers are extracted and normalized:
-- Project name and description
-- Geographic coordinates (latitude/longitude)
-- State location
-- Funding amount and source
-- Agency and bureau information
-- Program details
+For each project, we extract and normalize several key identifiers.
+These include the project name and description, geographic coordinates (latitude/longitude), state location, funding amount and source, agency and bureau information, and program details.

 #### B. Similarity Scoring
-Projects are compared using a weighted scoring system (0-100) that considers:
+Projects are compared using a weighted scoring system that evaluates similarity on a scale of 0-100 points.
+The scoring system considers multiple factors:

 1. Geographic Location (40 points max)
    - <1km distance: 40 points